Profiles And Contributions To This Article

 Australia

-I am currently employed as Senior Rural Research Program Manager for Rural Research Education through the Health Education and Training Institute - Rural and Remote Portfolio.
-My doctoral studies are focused on research skill building in the rural health workplace.
+I am currently employed as Senior Program Manager for Rural Research Education through the Health Education and Training Institute and as a Senior Lecturer - Rural Health with University of Sydney.
+My doctoral studies focused on research skill building in the rural health workplace.

 Register Now